OVERVIEW

 Dr. Pickart's Approach to Making Skin Products

 2. Our basic SRCP products have been tested by independent laboratories and been classified as non-irritants, non-allergens, non-carcinogenic, and non-poisonous.
 Skin Biology water/oil creams have no detergents and are always close to breaking up into a water phase and oil phase.
-They do not open and damage the skin barrier.
-Four published studies found they increase the skin barrier strength.

 6. We avoid the following: